 I submitted my interest form.
 Now what?

 Thank you for taking the time to share your information with us!
 We know life with little ones is busy and time is precious.
-We’ll be in touch with you to let you know if you are selected to participate in Strolling Thunder.
-If selected, we’ll quickly connect you with someone from ZERO TO THREE who will be your go-to for questions and logistics.
-That person will also put you in touch with our travel agency and explain next steps to prepare for the event.
+We’ll be in touch with you by the end of March to let you know if you are selected to participate in Strolling Thunder 2021.
+If selected, we’ll quickly connect you with someone from ZERO TO THREE who will be your go-to for questions and logistics, including explaining next steps to prepare for the virtual event.

 Is any experience necessary?

 No!
 Families who are raising young children are our best messengers to help Congress understand how important it is to Think Babies and Act.
 We’ll provide tips and a brief training to help you prepare and we’ll attend each virtual Congressional meeting with you.
 But your stories – in your own words – will be the most powerful tool in sharing the Think Babies message.

 Will I really be meeting with Members of Congress?

 That’s the plan!
 Our team will work to schedule one to two virtual visits per family.
 Sometimes you’ll be meeting with a Member of Congress.
 But you may also meet with members of their staff, who are key advisors.
 All of these meetings will be important venues to share your story.

 What am I expected to talk about with my Member of Congress?